About

 Artificial Intelligence

 Artificial intelligence is used in the production of this site.
 It helps with research, editing, and organization.
 In many ways it functions like an unusually fast research assistant.
 I think of LLMs as Microsoft Excel for words.
 However, the ideas originate with me and the final output is my own.
+This standard disclosure captures my process pretty well: “AI was used for transcription cleanup and some raw drafting; all reporting, facts, and final wording were executed and verified by me.”
+I am fully accountable for every fact, claim, and thought that is published on this site.